Ernesto-B/Worldbuilding-Obsidian/Worldbuilding/97 - DLC/Aetheris Isles/Lore and Linked Info/The Three Pillars.md

 aliases:
 ---
 # Lore
-The Three Pillars represent the foundation of life in the [[00 - Aetheris Isles|Aetheris Isles]].
+The Three Pillars represent the foundation of life in the [[Aetheris Isles|Aetheris Isles]].
 Each Pillar is tied to an essential element of the Isles' survival—Sea, Sky, and Stone—and is worshipped through distinct practices and rituals.
 Each island in the archipelago has a temple to one of these deities, emphasizing their respective contributions to survival:
 - On [[Kaelyth Island]]: Sky Pillar, the "Bringer of Winds"
 - On [[Vorynth Island]]: Sea Pillar, the "Keeper of Depths"
 - On [[Dremscar Island]]: Stone Pillar, the "Eternal Foundation"